CMS-1500 Form: Maximum 12 ICD-10-CM Diagnosis Codes in Box 21 & How to Fill It Out

 - Meeting audit and compliance requirements

-- Do not exceed 12 codes.
-If more diagnoses are needed, consider using attachments or separate claims.
+- Adherence to the 12-Code Limit: Do not exceed 12 codes (A-L).
+If more diagnoses are needed to fully describe the patient’s condition, consider using attachments or submitting separate claims, following payer-specific instructions.

 By 2025, some private payers or Medicare Advantage plans may choose to enforce stricter filters on diagnosis count or relevance.
 To maintain claim integrity: